HSM316/LLM_Wikipedia/README.md

 </div>

 > [!IMPORTANT]
-> The trends in several linguistic metrics of these Wikipedia pages do indeed show a closer step to the characteristics of LLM outputs, although this is merely a correlation and does not necessarily imply causality.
+> The trends in several linguistic metrics of these Wikipedia pages show a slight move towards the characteristics of LLM outputs, although some remain unchanged or even move in the opposite direction.

 <pre>
 ├── Calculate_Readability.py     // Get Page Views